XeynQ4/powercord-yt-search/README.md

 # Youtube Search for Powercord

-This plugin adds .yt or .youtube command that searches youtube for the query user provided as the first argument.
+This plugin adds .yt or .youtube command that searches youtube for the query user provided as the argument.
+User can also provide --send to send the video link to chat.

 ## Setup Guide

 To use this plugin you need to get a Youtube API key.
 You can get it by following these steps:

 1. Go to https://console.cloud.google.com/
 2. Agree to TOS and click on "Select a project" button in upper left corner
 3. From the popup, select "NEW PROJECT"